 The following flaw has been fixed in Docker 1.3.2:

 Docker 1.3.2 remedies this vulnerability.
-Additional checks have been added
+Security options applied to

-Red Hat would like to thank the Docker project for reporting these issues.
-Upstream acknowledges Florian Weimer of Red Hat Product Security and independent researcher Tõnis Tiigi as the original reporters.
+Red Hat would like to thank the Docker project for reporting this issue.

 Created docker-io tracking bugs for this issue:

 Affects: epel-6 [bug 1167508]

 This issue did not affect the version of Docker as shipped with Red Hat Enterprise Linux 7.

 The next current release of Docker is < 1.30 and the next release will be based off of 1.3.2 or greater.